DanielMezaZ/DanielMezaZ.github.io/_posts/2024-01-13-SoftwareLab.md

 ## Method
 ### Guide Curves
 The method employs two guide curves provided by an user.
-After preparation of the guide curves through smoothening for example, the guide curves are projected onto a triangulated surface.
-Once on the surface, a transition from global coordinates to barycentric coordiantes takes place.
+After preparation of the guide curves through smoothening for example, the guide curves are projected onto a triangulated surface using barycentric coordinates on the triangle faces:
+$$\{x,y,z\} \rightarrow \{ e, N_1 = \xi, N_2=\eta, N_3 = 1-\xi-\eta \}$$
+- $\{x,y,z\}$: Global coordinates
+- $e$: Face index
+- $\{N_1,N_2,N_3\}$: Barycentric coordinates of face e

 ### Laplace Solver
 A subdomain of the surface is selected to only consider the relevant faces.
+The current approach simply uses a bounding box as criterion, which does not always work.
 On the subdomain, a Laplace solver is used to inform the problem about the surface shape.
 The Laplace solver employs a weak formulation to enable the usage of the finite element method:
 $$\frac{\partial^2 \phi}{\partial x_i^2} = 0 \quad \rightarrow \quad \int_{\Omega} \frac{\partial \phi}{\partial x_i} \frac{\partial \phi}{\partial x_i} dx = 0 \quad , \quad x_j \in \Omega$$

 After discretization and quadrature, the following system results $K_{mn}\phi_n=0_m$: